Novecento99/AlbinoAir/README.md

 ## Acknowledgements

-@olazzari for the endless utility provided, Ikea engineers to have lended an hand to makers by exposing and naming the test points so conveniently
+@olazzari for the utility provided (and endless patience), Ikea engineers to have lended an hand to makers by exposing and naming the test points so conveniently